 Frequently Asked Questions About Hard to Fit Contact Lenses from your North Richland Hills, TX Optometrist

-What Is the Contact Lens Exam Process Like?
+What is the Exam Like?

 Our optometrist will carefully measure your eye with keratometry and corneal topography to see if there are any regularities.
 Our optometrist will also measure your eyes' iris, pupils, and corneas to make sure we can find the perfect contacts for your eyes.
 Ocular health issues and refractive errors will be discussed so that you can go home with the perfect contacts for your eyes.

 Eye Doctor in North Richland Hills

 Make an appointment today so that we can get you fitted with hard to fit contacts.
 You can visit us at Advantage Eyecare, 6509 Precinct Line Rd., North Richland Hills, TX 76182.
 You can also make an appointment over the phone with us by calling 817-788-2020.